Adoption readiness

 • Reward calm behavior around building triggers — don't only respond to barking

 Apartments mean elevators, lobbies, and unpredictable encounters with neighbors and their dogs.
-This is often an overlooked challenge for Jindo apartment adopters.
+This is often an overlooked challenge for Jindo apartment adopters — and it is genuinely different from the experience of walking in an open street.

 • Use a front-clip harness or head halter for better control in tight spaces